Dental Screening Program

 If you are not able to pay, we can help you access financial assistance to eligible families with children ages 17 and under.
 Complete the Parent Notification Form (PNF) you received and send it back to us as soon as possible.

-If you are able to pay, complete the Parent Notification Form (PNF) and bring the form to your dentist so he can sign it and forward it to us.
+If you are able to pay, complete the Parent Notification Form (PNF) and bring the form to your dentist so he or she can sign it and forward it to us.
 You can also have your dentist call us to confirm that the child is being treated.

 If you need more information about any of the dental services offered at the health unit please contact 705-267-1181 or email email@example.com